 Usage of the proper Association of Public Safety Communications Officials (APCO) radio 10 codes is also essential in these situations.
 Calling for help, police backup, communicating that a fight or dangerous situation is occurring or requesting help over your radio is absolutely essential when confronted with an escalating situation.
 For a full list of available radio 10 codes to study for your security guard licensing exam in Ontario, visit the Security Guard Test Preparation Guide provided by the Ontario Ministry of the Solicitor General

 In general, security guards across Ontario are tasked with the job of maintaining safety for themselves and the general public in their assigned areas.
 In some situations, this may require the use of handcuffing or detainment of possibly violent persons.
 There are, however, strict laws governing these actions by security guards and the limits are important to understand.

 Regardless of what city you are in, every security guard should study and be familiar with these limits and it all starts with proper training.
-For expert training to prepare you for your potential duties as a security guard in Ottawa, Toronto, Brampton, Mississauga or Toronto, consider taking an in class training course that covers the essential skills of handcuffing and use of force for security guards.
+For expert training to prepare you for your potential duties as a security guard, consider taking our online training course that covers the essential skills of handcuffing and use of force for security guards.
 In our opinion however, the days of batons are over as well as hard empty hand skills.
 Our theory and interactive course are now available online and are quite useful to today’s guards.

 Security guard exam preparation Ontario

 Use of force theory will possibly be covered as part of your licensing exam in Ontario should you wish to become a security guard.
 Testing your theoretical ability to maintain composure during escalating situations that may involve violence and increased stress is an essential component of security guard training.
 That means a solid understanding is required on how to use force, in what situations you may consider handcuffing, and what your legal rights are.